MatyCZ/php-lemo-theme/README.md

-LemoTheme
+Lemo\Theme
 ====
-LemoTheme is a Zend Framework 2 module that allows you to switch between various themes.
+Lemo\Theme is a Zend Framework 2 module that allows you to switch between various themes.
 It allows you to create various themes and then switch between them.
 Themes can be installed in multiple folders.

 The current theme can be defined in `global.ini` or `local.ini` for whole application.
 For the module you can set default theme